Community Responsibility

 Ready to help

-Our Community Responsibility team works arm-in-arm with nonprofit organizations which share our goals of improving individual and community health and wellness, and helping ensure access to quality health care for all Michigan residents.
+Our Community Responsibility team works arm-in-arm with nonprofit organizations which share our goals of improving individual and community well-being, and helping ensure access to quality health care for all Michigan residents.
 Through these relationships, we proudly demonstrate our commitment to being a trusted community partner, and always ready to help.

 A statewide presence